This post may contain affiliate links, view our disclosure policy.

-It has been 3 months since I published my blog Travel With A Plan.
-If you’re like me, by this point you are starting to wonder how to make money as a new blogger?
+If you’re like me, by this point you’re probably starting to wonder how to make money with a blog for beginners?

-In the spirit of transparency and in helping others who are in the same (new blogger) shoes, I am keeping a diary of my blogging experience.
-My diary is in the form of this blog post.
+In the spirit of transparency and in helping others who are in the same (new blogger) shoes, I am keeping a diary of my blogging experience in real-time.

 My hope is that you will find encouragement in my strategies and progress.
-Perhaps you’ll leave feeling really good because your new blog is crushing my stats!
+Or, perhaps you’ll leave feeling really good because your new blog is crushing my stats!

 Either way is a win!

-How To Make Money As A New Blogger: SEO
+How To Make Money As A New Blogger

-I started trying to optimize my blog posts for the search engines from day 1.
-In terms of optimal keywords and meta descriptions, I continue to use the Yoast SEO plug-in to achieve the ‘green-light’ in these areas.
+I continue to monitor the appropriate use of keywords by using the Yoast SEO plug-in to achieve the ‘green-light’ in these areas.

-According to Yoast, no blog post should be under 300 words in length.
-Further, blog posts with 1000+ words rank best for SEO.
-Longer posts ranging from 2,400-3,000 get the added benefits of more shares and increased reader engagement.
-In fact:
+In fact, blog posts with 1000+ words rank best for SEO and longer posts ranging from 2,400-3,000 tend to get the added benefits of more shares and increased reader engagement.

 “According to research done by popular blogging platform, Medium, the ideal lengthfor blog posts is 1,600 words (or seven minutes of reading).WESFED Web Development